 Is Coinbase offering any bonuses or other promotions?

-Yes, new customers can get $10 in Bitcoin after they've successfully verified their account by providing their photo ID.
+Yes, new customers can get $5 in Bitcoin after they've successfully verified their account by providing their photo ID and made their first trade.

 Cryptocurrency exchange, digital wallet, and USD Coin marketplace